There are a lot of scary things out there --

 Stratigakis (Lower East Side Con-men)

 and Robert Emrich (who bought the Joe Foys from Jesus Diaz) into the fold.
-Diaz started anew with expansion Brick Church; Duva is approved as New Orleans
+Diaz started anew with the expansion of Brick Church; Duva is approved as the New Orleans

-Era -- Egos came to boiling point in July, 1936, referred to many as Shark Week.
+Era -- Egos came to a boiling point in July 1936, referred by many as Shark Week.
 After the smoke cleared, Mr. Duva was removed as New Orleans owner.
 A day later, Tampico owner Mr. Lavin resigned over f2f issues.
-Owners would later agree to contract to three 3-club divisions.
+Owners would later agree to contract for three 3-club divisions.
 Good-bye, New Orleans.
 On the field, Tampico and its new owner, Andy Villalba Jr., swept LES in the World Series.
-Tampico is second club to accomplish the worst-to-first finish.
-War of 115 is fought between Tampico, NE Hawks.
+Tampico is the second club to accomplish the worst-to-first finish.
+The War of 115 was fought between Tampico and the NE Hawks.
 The six-game set produces 182 hits, 32 home runs -- and 115 runs.
-Seventeen-day-old Jeremy Goldberg watched New York's victory against BC. ¶ The first playoff game in 19 years was a thriller: LES dethroned Indianapolis, on the road, 1-0, to clinch the 1937 Central crown.
+Seventeen-day-old Jeremy Goldberg watched New York's victory against BC. ¶ The first playoff game in 19 years was a thriller: LES dethroned Indianapolis 1-0 on the road to clinch the 1937 Central crown.
 Pinch-hitter Jack Cust hit the solo HR in the 5th.
 For the first time since 1906, the Yogi series returned.
 Banksville won the series 3-2 over LES.
 Down 2-1 in games, Tim Lincecum threw a 4-hit, 17-strikeout masterpiece in Game 4 to overcome LES, their pregame video (produced by Andy Wong) and Bib Roberts' prayer to the God of Home Runs.
-The World Series followed the Yogi in the inagural Camp Day.
-After 10 hours, 15 minutes of action, dominant New York defeated Banksville for the 1937 crown.
-During regular season, BC defeated Indianapolis, 1-0, in 19 innings.
+The World Series followed the Yogi on the inaugural Camp Day.
+After 10 hours and 15 minutes of action, dominant New York defeated Banksville for the 1937 crown.
+During the regular season, BC defeated Indianapolis, 1-0, in 19 innings.
 Brandon Phillips hit the walk-off homer.
 Making a spot start, BC Jonathan Sanchez threw a no-hitter v.
 NE Titans. ¶ The Curse of Mighty was finally released.
 After 16 years, Robert Fermann celebrated his first title since leaving Mighty.
-His Dogs defeated LES in 6 games for the 1938 crown.
-In the Yogi series, LES backup catcher Kurt Suzuki hit the I Hope He Gets Injured and LES has to use a Plus-5 Catcher home run as LES held off NY.
-During regular season, BC rookie Tommy Hanson no-hit Indianapolis.
-Against LES, Homestead Julio Lugo and Carlos Beltran make the first two Grey outs via STRIKEOUT+INJURY rolls. ¶ The final game in 1939 was a classic Game 7 between Banksville and Homestead, won by the Dogs, 1-0 in 10 innings; Greys had one hit.
-In the regular season, the April 25h match between Brick Church and Indianapolis concluded a 24-inning game that took three days to complete.
-Cubes won 2-1 and struck out 29 of the 56 strikeouts.
+His Dogs defeated LES in six games for the 1938 crown.
+In the Yogi series, LES backup catcher Kurt Suzuki hit the I Hope He Gets Injured roll and LES has to use a plus-5 Catcher home run as LES held off NY.
+During the regular season, BC rookie Tommy Hanson no-hit Indianapolis.
+Against LES, Homestead Julio Lugo and Carlos Beltran make the first two Grey outs via STRIKEOUT+INJURY rolls. ¶ The final game in 1939 was a classic Game 7 between Banksville and Homestead, won by the Dogs, 1-0 in 10 innings; the Greys had one hit.
+In the regular season, the April 25th match between Brick Church and Indianapolis concluded a 24-inning game that took three days to complete.
+The Cubes won 2-1 and compiled 29 of the 56 strikeouts.